-The capability of the Tier 1 resources is a key determinant of the allocation.
+The capability of the augmented federal base system sold at a Tier 1 rate is a key determinant of the allocation.
 Bonneville uses the system firm critical-period output plus any rate-period augmentation to establish Tier 1 system capability in each rate period.
 This includes about 35 specific Federal system hydro generation, 14 designated non-Federal wind, solar, and hydro resources, and 18 designated contract purchases.
 Total Federal firm system capability changes over time as resource capability changes.
 The amount hovers around 7000 aMW of energy (shown in Table 2 as RT1SC).